 The Death Penalty System in Texas*

-Innocence - 142 innocent people have walked off Death Row in the modern era after spending up to 33 years condemned to death.
+Innocence – 186 innocent people have walked off Death Row across the U.S. in the modern era after spending up to 33 years condemned to death.
 Twelve Death Row inmates in Texas have been fully exonerated of the crimes that sent them to death row.
+Alfred Dewayne Brown became the 155th person exonerated off death row in June 2015 after more than 10 years on Texas death row.
 Anthony Graves was exonerated and released in Texas on October 27, 2010 after spending 18 years incarcerated for a crime he did not commit, including fourteen years on Texas death row.
 An innocent man named Ernest Willis walked off death row and into freedom in Texas on October 6, 2004.
 There are several people currently on Death Row in Texas with credible claims of innocence.
-There have also been reports in major media that three people executed in Texas were possibly innocent, Ruben Cantu, Todd Willingham and Carlos DeLuna.
+There have also been reports in major media that at least three people executed in Texas were possibly innocent, Ruben Cantu, Todd Willingham and Carlos DeLuna.

 Cost – In 1992, the Dallas Morning News concluded that a death penalty case costs an average of $2.3 million, about three times the cost of imprisoning someone in a single cell at the highest security level for 40 years.

-Racism - 70.7 percent of all people on Texas’s Death Row are non-white.
+Racism – 73.8 percent of all people on Texas’s Death Row are non-white (as of 1-20-22).
 Out of all the executions in Texas since 1982, only one white person has ever been executed solely for the murder of an African-American: Lawrence Brewer was executed on September 21, 2011 for the murder of James Bryd, Jr. In another case, a white person was executed for the murder of two people, including one African-American.
-On Sept 10, 2003 Texas executed a white man for the murder of his white wife and a black female convenience store clerk.
-Of course, African-Americans are often sentenced to die in Texas for killing white people.
+In that case, on Sept 10, 2003 Texas executed a white man for the murder of his white wife and a black female convenience store clerk.
+African-Americans are often sentenced to die in Texas for killing white people.
 For example, Napoleon Beazley, an African-American juvenile, was sentenced to death by an all-white jury for killing a white man.
 The last seven juvenile offenders executed in Texas were all African-Americans who committed their offenses at the age of 17.

 Juveniles – There were 22 executions of juvenile offenders in the U.S. between 1985 and the last such execution in 2003.
 Texas executed 13 of those juveniles or about 59 percent.
 The United States was virtually the only place on Earth that had not abandoned the practice of executing juvenile offenders before the United States Supreme Court banned executions of juvenile offenders on March 1, 2005.
 Texas had scheduled five executions of juvenile offenders in 2004, before they were put on hold pending the U.S. Supreme Court decision.
 The Supreme Court ruling affected 29 juvenile offenders who were on death row in Texas on March 1, 2005.
 Their sentences were changed to life in prison.
 Since Texas did not have the option of life without parole at the time those juveniles were convicted, they could not be sentenced to life without parole.